Sheaves of Higher Categories on Generalised Spaces: Homotopy sheaves and descent along local epimorphisms

-Let $(\scC,\tau)$ be a $U$-small site, and let $\scY \colon \scC \to \wC$ denote the Yoneda embedding.
-In this section we show that the homotopy right Kan extension along $\scY_*$ maps higher $\tau$-sheaves on $\scC$ to higher $\wtau$-sheaves on $\wC$.
+Let $(\scC,\tau)$ be a small site, and let $\scY \colon \scC \to \wC$ denote its Yoneda embedding.
+In this section we show that the homotopy right Kan extension along $\scY_*$ maps large higher $\tau$-sheaves on $\scC$ to large higher $\wtau$-sheaves on $\wC$.
 Here, $\wtau$ is the pretopology of $\tau$-local epimorphisms on $\wC$ (see Definition~\ref{def:tau-loc epi} and Lemma~\ref{st:subs and pullbacks}).